yuenche/MLOpsTemplate/src/workshop/documents/part_5.md

         - Read the endpoint to see which deployment is at 0% vs 100%
         - Operates a traffic update operation to swap around the traffic routing and effectively enabling the latest model version to support 100% of the traffic, i.e. becoming 'production'.

 4. Now we are ready to run the workflows to deploy the new model generated from yc-ci-train.
-Please review workflow file `yc_cd_staging.yml` and `yc_cd_prod.yml` to understand how we've establised a trigger mechanism to enable a deployment of code that has succesfully passed CI, and is ready to be deployed to staging and production.
+Please review workflow file `yc_cd_staging.yml` and `yc_cd_prod.yml` to understand how we've establised a trigger mechanism to enable a deployment of code that has successfully passed CI, and is ready to be deployed to staging and production.

    The triggers of deployment to staging `yc_cd_staging.yml`:
    - The completion of workflow `yc-ci-train`